afanevgoda/FileRanger/README.md

 - [x] Create snapshot
 - [x] Get a list of snapshots
-- [ ] Scan your folder and files structure in realtime
+- [ ] Scan your folder and files structure in real-time
 - [ ] Data replication DB -> ES
 - [ ] Search
-- [ ] Everyting in Docker
+- [ ] Everything in Docker

 Architecture: